MaryanGelle/simpleQuiz/README.md

 - ## Future Features
   To further enhance the user experience, the following features could be added to the quiz game in the future:

-* Multiple Difficulty Levels: Users could choose between beginner, intermediate, and advanced levels, making the game suitable for all skill levels.
+* Multiple Difficulty Levels: Let players choose between beginner, intermediate, or advanced levels for a more tailored challenge.

-* Category Selection: Allow players to pick topics they are interested in, such as science, history, or pop culture.
+* Category Selection: Allow players to pick topics they’re interested in, such as science, history, or pop culture.

-* Score Tracking & Leaderboards: Users can track their progress, compare scores with friends, and aim for high scores.
+* Score Tracking & Leaderboards: Players can track their progress, compare scores with friends, and aim for high scores.

+* Enhanced Personalization: Remember player preferences locally (without storing personal data) for a more personalized experience across sessions.

+* Accessibility Improvements: Further refine labels, ARIA roles, and instructions to make the game fully accessible.

-* Performance Optimizations: Further tweaks to improve mobile performance and reduce load times, ensuring the game runs smoothly on all devices.
+* Performance Optimizations: Improve load times and mobile performance for smoother gameplay on all devices.

 [Back to top](#contents)